Burmese

 - Celebrations Joyful Traditions

-- Festivals like Thingyan (Water Festival) and Thadingyut (Festival of Lights) are celebrated with enthusiasm, marking important cultural and religious events.
+- Festivals like Thingyan (Water Festival) and Thadingyut (Festival of Lights) are celebrated with enthusiasm, involving music, dance, and communal feasting.

 - Cultural Calendar And Holidays